View Sophie Bresnak-Novak's Obituary on NorthJersey.com and share memories

 |

 Beloved wife of the late James H. Novak who passed away in 1990.
 Devoted mother of Debra Shaver and her husband Steven of Garfield, the late Thomas Bresnak, and Diana Berlen, and Joann Salerno.
-Loving grandmother of 4.
-Cherished great grandmother of 3.
+Loving grandmother of Brian Mistretta and his wife Cheryl of TN, Nicholas Bresnak and his wife Nancy of NJ, Jennifer VanSchoych and her husband Ken of CO, and April Salerno of AZ.
+Cherished great grandmother of Amber, Christopher and Kaitlyn.
 Dear sister of Olga Ferenchick of Pottsville, PA, the late Mary Meola, Michael Cherepko, Anna Lysek, and Helen Rockett.